-8.2 Texture unit memory usage
+8.4 Texture unit memory usage

 These counters show the average number of bytes read from the L2 cache or external memory per texture sample.
-If you are fetching more bytes per access than the size of the texture format, you might be thrashing the cache.
-Consider using a narrower texture format data type, compression, and mipmaps.

-8.2.1 Texture unit bytes read from L2 per texture cycle
+8.4.1 Texture unit bytes read from L2 per texture cycle

 This expression defines the average number of bytes read from the L2 memory system by the texture unit per filtering cycle.
 This metric indicates how effectively textures are being cached in the L1 texture cache.